Lab Members

 Undergraduate Research Assistant – Sharanya Mantrala

-Sharanya Mantrala is in her second year at The University of Texas at Austin, pursuing a Bachelor's Degree (B.S.) in Neuroscience and a minor in Health Communication.
+Sharanya Mantrala is in her third year at The University of Texas at Austin, pursuing a Bachelor's Degree (B.S.) in Neuroscience and a minor in Health Communication.

 She is interested in understanding auditory gating and how it is affected in individuals with tinnitus and other hearing disorders.